 Last July, the NHS saw a surge of 50 per cent in the number of people seeking medical help to treat insect bites - a total of 7000 calls, Public Health England confirmed to HuffPost UK.

-But what should you do when you get bitten?
-Here’s everything you need to know about insect bites treatment…
+But how do you know what type of insect bite you have?
+Here's everything you need to know about insect bites and treating them...

-Insect bites treatment: What to do after being bitten?
+What to do after being bitten by an insect:

 1. Wash the affected area: First step is to wash the affected area with soap and water, to make sure it doesn't get infected.